-We will accept client's with other disabilities on a case by case basis.
+In 2021, we launched our pilot program to train Autism Service Dogs.
 Our Client Support Team can discuss the client's needs, our abilities to assist the client, and the tasks that the client requires of the Service Dog.
 Please contact us for more information.

 Each of our dogs goes through extensive training.
-Socialization, Obedience, Manners, Leash skills, Service Dog Tasks, Team Training, Conditioning, and Enrichment are just some of the aspects of our training program.
+Socialization, Obedience, Manners, Leash skills, Service Dog Tasks, Team Training, Husbandry, Conditioning, and Enrichment are just some of the aspects of our training program.

 We are almost always looking for Puppy Raisers and Trainers to join our team.
 Are you just interested in the early socialization stage?
 Or are you keen on learning to train Advanced Tasks?
 Contact us to see which positions we are looking for!